burt2902/Live-Data-Coding-Experience/README.md

 ## ScoreBoard class description
  The ScoreBoard class provides below methods addressing the above requirements.
 It does not provide additional getters to query for e.g. current score, teams' names or game status.
+All methods are synchrounous, no promise mechanisms are used.

 ### startGame(home, away)
 Starts the game with initial score 0-0.